Meter reading: Keep areas around utility meters accessible, safe

-Plant landscaping such as trees, shrubs, and foliage at least three feet from the meter.
+Plant landscaping such as trees, shrubs, and foliage so when fully grown, they are at least three feet from the meter.

-- Regularly trim landscaping and existing vegetation to within three feet of the meter to maintain clearance to the meter when landscaping is fully grown.
+- Regularly trim landscaping and existing vegetation to within three feet of the meter to maintain access to the meter.

 - Consider fencing or other measures that will prevent dogs from accessing the meter area as well as the path to the meter.
 Even a friendly dog may react unexpectedly to a stranger entering the yard.

 Either unlock gates or place a combination lock on the gate, accessible from the outside of the gate and provide LPC with the combination.
 Combination numbers are kept secure and only used by utility employees.

 Don't Let Family Pets Come Between You and Your Meter Reader

 Occasionally, household pets can present a challenge to having a meter read.
 Some dogs aren’t receptive to people coming close to their property, or may escape fenced areas when a reader opens a gate.
 When this happens, they become a barrier to having your meter read and your account will be estimated based on previous billing history.

 Meters that make reading easier and more accurate

 Electronic meter reading systems are a good choice for customers who don’t want to have a meter reader enter their property each month.
 While City Code (14.32.210 – Meters, paragraph C) requires all customers to provide access to the City’s metering equipment, an electronic meter collects a read from a distance.

 If this option is chosen, we will install an encoder receiver transmitter (ERT) meter.
 The one-time fee can be added to your utility bill which covers the cost of equipment and installation.
 Payment options are available.